pijik2000/binary-mlm/readme.txt

 == Changelog ==

-1.0.1
+= 1.1.0 =

-Updated some text labels on the user frontend
+* Updated some incorrect text labels on the user frontend pages.
+* Created the User Reports Page in the admin to demonstrate the capability of Binary MLM Pro
+* Run Payouts section updated to demonstrate the capability of Binary MLM Pro

 == Upgrade notice ==